 While I sanded them down, I had plenty of time to think about what I wanted to do now.
 I could either paint them again, or I could leave them wood.
 What would you do at this point?

 I decided to go with it and whitewash the tops.
 Learn more about how to whitewash furniture here.

 After a few minutes, I wiped that dirty rag back over it to wipe a little bit of the glaze back onto it.

 Check out the “after” on the right side, and the “before” on the left side here.

-A couple of hours later, after the whitewash was dry, I applied a couple more coats of water based poly.
+A couple of hours later, after the whitewash was dry, I applied a couple more coats of water-based poly by hand.

-Letting each coat dry for a couple of hours after each coat, and sanding with a fine pad before the last coat.
+I let each coat dry for a couple of hours between each coat and sanded with a fine pad before the last coat.

-Step 6: Paint a 2nd Coat of Paint of Benjamin Moore Advance Paint
+Paint 2nd Coat of Paint of Benjamin Moore Advance Paint

 I also took a minute to lightly sand the green paint to make sure it was smooth before I painted another coat of paint.